Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario1.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; XP2_config.xml
 &nbsp;&nbsp;&nbsp; current_config.xml

-The subfolder of XP2 contains the configuration, the notebook and dataset of this experience.
+The subfolder of XP2 contains the configuration, the notebook, and the dataset of this experience.
 Your configuration is the file _current_config.xml_

 ### End

-You can open the notebook in order to check its construction.
+You can open the notebook to check its construction.

-If you want to execute the notebook you will have to install the libraries first.
+**If you want to execute the notebook you will have to have a working Jupyter environment and install the Python libraries needed.**

+Please refer to the **"How to run a Jupyter Notebook"** section in the main [README.md](../README.md).

-Then you can execute cells in sequential order starting from the imports cell but skip the **Data formating** section, as Spectrograms data are already computed and included with the dataset.
+Once the Jupyter is running **you can execute the notebook cells in sequential order starting from the imports cell BUT SKIP THE DATA FORMATING SECTION that computes spectrograms.
+These data are already computed and included with the dataset.**

 ### Conclusion

-So with this scenario, You have been able to retrieve several past experiments and notebooks by giving to the system your configuration.
+So with this scenario, You have been able to retrieve several past experiments and notebooks by giving the system your configuration.
 Thanks to the constraints model you were able to clone one that match your problem.